ccorralesgth/chessAI/README.md

 Add complete movement logic for each chess piece (e.g., pawn, knight, rook, etc.).
 Use direction vectors for sliding pieces (rooks, bishops, queens).
 Add logic for special cases like castling, pawn promotion, and  passant.

-Precompute valid moves for knights and kings:
+Precompute valid moves for knights and kings

 Store possible moves for these pieces on every square since their movements are constant.
 Use a lookup table to speed up isValidMove() and reduce redundant calculations.

 2. **Drag-and-Drop for Piece Interaction**

-Implement drag-and-drop functionality for moving pieces:
-Use SDL mouse events (SDL_MOUSEBUTTONDOWN, SDL_MOUSEBUTTONUP, SDL_MOUSEMOTION) to detect and move pieces.
 Add logic to "snap" the dragged piece back to its original position if the move is invalid.

 3. **Highlight Possible Moves**

 Show valid moves on the board:

-Highlight squares where the selected piece can legally move.
 Use precomputed moves (e.g., for knights) or dynamic pathfinding (e.g., for rooks).
-Render the highlighted squares using a semi-transparent overlay.

 4. **Log Panel Improvements**